HnZGaming/Gaalsien/Instance/motd.md

 ## Building Limits

-You can only build certain blocks to certain numbers, so that we all get to play lag-free.
+You can only build certain blocks to certain numbers, so that everyone gets to play lag-free.

 |Category|Blocks|Per player|Per grid
 |---|---|---:|---:|